firebase/firebase-ios-sdk/Carthage.md

 Firebase components that you want to include in your app.
 Note that **FirebaseAnalyticsBinary** must always be included.

-- Starting with the 6.23.0 release, if you're using FirebaseMessaging, FirebasePerformance, FirebaserRemoteConfig, FirebaseABTesting, FirebaseInAppMessaging, or FirebaseML, **FirebaseProtobufBinary** must also be included.
 ```
 binary "https://dl.google.com/dl/firebase/ios/carthage/FirebaseABTestingBinary.json"
 binary "https://dl.google.com/dl/firebase/ios/carthage/FirebaseAdMobBinary.json"